 - Lower spreads: Reduced trading costs for clients;

-- Lower risk: Easier order execution with Liquidity Providers;
+- Lower risk: Easier order execution with a Liquidity Providers;

 - Stability in volatility: Better price control in volatile markets;